 - Be aware of local bird rescue centers and bird rehabilitators that are licensed to care for sick or injured hummingbirds.
 This way, any birds that do run afoul of predators can be given proper emergency care when just a few minutes can be critical for their survival.

 Like all birds, hummingbirds are at risk from predators and other threats.
-Being aware of what creatures may be on the lookout for a hummingbird snack and what major backyard hazards hummingbirds face can help backyard birders take steps to protect their flying jewels.
+Being aware of what creatures may be on the lookout for a hummingbird snack and what major backyard hazards hummingbirds face can help birders take steps to protect these flying jewels.